Car Insurance in St. Louis, MO

 How much does car insurance cost in St. Louis?

-*While USAA offers the cheapest rates in St. Louis, it's excluded as our top choice due to its strict eligibility guidelines.
-The Zebra focuses on providers accessible to the most consumers.
-If you're eligible for USAA, it's an excellent choice.
+*While USAA offers the cheapest rates in St. Louis, it's excluded as our top choice due to its eligibility restrictions.
+If you're eligible, it's an excellent option.

 Cheap liability and full coverage auto insurance in St. Louis

-In 2026, Travelers offers St. Louis's lowest full coverage rates at $124 per month.
+In 2026, Travelers offers St. Louis's lowest full coverage rates at $137 per month.
+For liability coverage, Travelers has the lowest monthly premium at about $56.
+USAA is another good option for military members and their immediate families.

 Full coverage typically includes collision and comprehensive coverage, which pays for damage to your own car, while minimum liability coverage only pays for damage you cause to others.
 About 41% of St. Louis drivers carry only the state’s minimum coverage to stay legal, but it often isn’t enough to fully protect your wallet if you’re in a crash.